-We speak to countless IT managers and IT professionals who are looking for an effective solution that removes the long-winded procedures involved with inputting and analysing data manually in Excel.
-Not only is the manual approach extremely tedious, it also eats into an organisation’s valuable time, availability of resources and leads to a much higher risk of human error.
+We speak to countless managers and Excel users who are looking for an effective, lightweight Excel automation system that removes the long-winded procedures involved with inputting and analysing data manually in Excel.
+Not only is the manual approach extremely tedious, it also eats into an organisation’s valuable availability of resources and leads to a much higher risk of human error, not only from not having automated error-handling, but from boring manual tasks naturally leading to a loss in productivity.
 This is the case for all businesses, regardless of their size or sector.

 There is an extremely wide range of opportunities through which organisations can optimise their Excel processes through automation.
-One of the first steps is to identify which aspects of automation would make a perfect fit for them, in terms of streamlining their daily operations.
+One of the first steps is to identify which approaches to Excel automation would make a perfect fit for them, in terms of streamlining their daily operations.

 Let’s take a closer look at some of the key aspects of Excel automation:

-Migrating and integrating Excel data – Those who are familiar with using Excel for sales or payroll activities will know the laborious nature of compiling and converting datasets from disparate sources all too well.
+Excel Migration & Integration Automation– Those who are familiar with using Excel for sales or payroll activities will know the laborious nature of compiling and converting datasets from disparate sources all too well.
 By automating this process so that Excel automatically applies particular styles or formatting, or converts text files, a business can greatly reduce the amount of time and energy spent on importing data from various databases.
+This combats the previous problem of inaccessibility when sharing data, as you can automatically generate data to numerous formats such as CSV & PDF files.

 Generate reports in high volume – When managed correctly, Excel has the capability to produce informative summaries by pivoting a dataset in a particular way.
 Automating a workflow that formats and filters values is a great way to create a quick report in a matter of seconds.
 The beauty of the automation process is that, once in place, it can be repeated as many times as necessary.